ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 Without going too much into the implementation details, the `setUp` function here effectively takes care of binding values into our `process.env` object, which is a global object used throughout our Node application.
 You can read more about the `process.env` object [here](https://nodejs.org/api/process.html#process_process_env), but the SparkNotes is that the `Environment.setUp` method defines the following variables for use throughout our node:

-- ARK_PATH_CONFIG: the path to our configuration directory, pulled in from our NPM script and dependent on the network our node is running on
+- CORE_PATH_CONFIG: the path to our configuration directory, pulled in from our NPM script and dependent on the network our node is running on
-- ARK_PATH_DATA: the path to our data directory, which defaults to `~/.local/share/ark-core/{network}`
+- CORE_PATH_DATA: the path to our data directory, which defaults to `~/.local/share/ark-core/{network}`
-- ARK_NETWORK: a stringified version of the `network.json` file in our ARK_PATH_CONFIG directory
+- CORE_NETWORK: a stringified version of the `network.json` file in our CORE_PATH_CONFIG directory
-- ARK_NETWORK_NAME: the `name` property from our `network.json` file
+- CORE_NETWORK_NAME: the `name` property from our `network.json` file

 Additionally, here is where we load any environment variables defined in our node's `.env` file.
-This `.env` file, located in your ARK_PATH_DATA directory, is where you can specify many of the optional settings for your node: whether to enable webhooks, GraphQL, and so on.
+This `.env` file, located in your CORE_PATH_DATA directory, is where you can specify many of the optional settings for your node: whether to enable webhooks, GraphQL, and so on.
 All optional settings are loaded into the environment here, after the essential environment variables listed above.

 ## Loading Our Plugins

 With the proper environment now set up, we can begin fleshing out our node's central capacities using plugins.
 We can see from our `Container.setUp` method that plugins are initialized using the `PluginRegistrar` and setup using the Registrar's `setUp` method.

-Using the snippets below or the source code [here](https://github.com/ArkEcosystem/core/blob/develop/packages/core-container/lib/registrars/plugin.js), let's look at the constructor and `setUp` methods for `PluginRegistrar`:
+Using the snippets below or the source code [here](https://github.com/ArkEcosystem/core/blob/develop/packages/core-container/src/registrars/plugin.ts), let's look at the constructor and `setUp` methods for `PluginRegistrar`:

 ```ts
 import { asValue } from "awilix";